 The early morning light woke Elanore.
-She rubbed her eyes before pushing herself wearily off the chair that she had fallen asleep in and pressing her nose against the glass window to look outside.
+She rubbed her eyes before pushing herself off the chair that she had fallen asleep in and pressing her nose against the glass window to look outside.

 Her fears were alleviated when she began hearing steps outside her door and the sound of activity from the floor below.
 It was a maidservant who came to her door shortly thereafter with the news that it was safe to make the journey to town.
-Elanore, with much lighter spirits, allowed herself to be hurried downstairs where the servants set before her some breakfast.
-As she watched them scurry about, she sensed they were somewhat anxious to have her be on her way.

 “Sir?”
 She called out softly.
 Not once, but twice.
 “Are you here?”

+A polite cough from somewhere within the room interrupted her thoughts.
 “My grandfather had poor taste in paintings, I’m afraid.
 He was obsessed with pigs and insisted on adding that ghastly image to a wall of otherwise distinguished subjects.”

-She looked around for the Count, and finally found him reclining in a rather ornate and old-fashioned chaise hidden behind the table she had passed earlier.
-Elanore had not realized until then that she had been standing there the entire time in the Count’s sight.
+The sudden comment startled Elanore who could only gasp out some triviality.
+“They are intelligent creatures, I’ve been told.”
+She looked around for the Count.
+Finally, she found him reclining in an ornate and old-fashioned chaise hidden behind the table she had passed earlier.
+Elanore realized she had been standing there the entire time in the Count’s sight.

 “Yes, sir.”
 She grasped her basket more tightly with one hand, and closed her cloak with the other.
 “She was married to the mayor there, but after he passed away, she lives alone.
-She has no one to look after her and her health is ailing, so I’ve been sent to care for her by my mother and father…”
+She has no one to look after her and her health is ailing, so I’ve been sent to care for her by my mother and father.”

 “No traveler will come this way from the East until spring,” the Count spoke authoritatively.